 Set the plants in the ground at the proper depth.
 A very common error is planting too deep.
 It’s a natural inclination to plant a somewhat floppy-stemmed annual deep into the soil in order to support its stems.
 However, that is not a good idea.
 Instead, pinch the floppy-stem back from the top, then plant it so that the root ball sticks out of the soil just a fraction of an inch.
 Before planting, the root ball should be opened and the roots separated as best as possible, or the plant will just continue to be root-bound and will simply not grow as it should.

 Purchase healthy plants.
 Doing so will greatly increase your chances of success.
 Beware of spindly, dry, brown, or droopy looking plants.
-Symptoms like these often mean they were not well cared for and will probably not make it through the growing season.
+Symptoms like these often mean they were not well cared for and therefore not only will they not flourish and be abundant with colour, they will probably not make it through the growing season.

 Water well.
 A common mistake is to give the garden a light sprinkle and let it go at that.
 After you plant anything, be sure to soak it immediately and thoroughly.
 Be careful of just using sprinklers as they only water the foliage.
 In the hot summer, most of that water evaporates before it does any good, and the roots rarely get the water they need.
-Water deeply will promote the development of a deep and extensive root system.
+Watering deeply will promote the development of a deep and extensive root system.
 Frequent and light watering only promotes shallow rooting.
-The preferred deep-rooted plants will be able to survive hot dry weather much better because their roots will be able to reach the moisture deep in the soil.
+Well rooted plants will be able to survive hot dry weather much better because their roots will be able to reach the moisture deep in the soil.

-In knowing your plants well you will be able to care for them at the level they need.
+In knowing your plants you will be able to care for them at the level they need.
 Feeding, or fertilizing is important in their continued life of enduring hot summer days and prolific blooming.
-Soil nutrients fade away over time due to watering and different weather conditions.
-Giving your growing plants extra food will help them to not only survive, but to thrive to their fullest.
+Soil nutrients fade away over time due to watering and different weather conditions, so giving your growing plants extra food will help them to not only survive, but to thrive to their fullest.

 Gardening is a labor of love for most, mistakes and all; and if you realize that mistakes are actually important in the learning process, it will help keep your frustration level down.
 Happy gardening!